zeropointnine/tts-audiobook-tool/README.md

 With Oute TTS, I get inference speeds of 80-85% of realtime using `Backend.EXL2` with a GeForce 3080Ti.
 And about 20% with an M1 MacBook Pro (using llama.cpp as the configured backend).

-Chatterbox is considerably faster, about 130% of realtime using a GeForce 3080Ti.
+Chatterbox is considerably faster, about 130% of realtime for me using a GeForce 3080Ti, 25-30% of realtime on M1 Macbook Pro.

 # Updates